 You may have heard about a new juice and smoothie line Starbucks is selling called Evolution Fresh.
-Currently sold on the West Coast in select Starbucks and grocers, the juice is being promoted as being full of vitamins and nutrients that are found in raw, fresh, fruits and veggies.
-Starbucks is spending $70 million dollars to create a high-tech juicery that will use high-pressure processing to make this juice, with plans to roll out across the nation in 2013.
+This juice is promoted as being full of vitamins and nutrients that are found in raw, fresh fruits and veggies.
+Starbucks spent $70 million dollars to create a high-tech juicery that uses high-pressure processing.

-But is juice really a smart way to consume all of those integral vitamins and nutrients our bodies so desperately need?
+But is drinking fruit juice really a smart way to consume all of those integral vitamins and nutrients our body so desperately needs?

 In a word, NO!